Keizaal/Keizaal/README.md

 <ins>**Skyrim is capped at 60 FPS**</ins>

-The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped it to 60 FPS to prevent that.
+The mod Movement Behavior Overhaul will cause animations to break if the framerate goes over 75 FPS, so I've capped the FPS to 60 in order to prevent that.

 <ins>**Tweaks made with BethINI aren't correctly changing the settings in-game**</ins>